 We are one of the major tertiary paediatrics centres in the UK with a breadth of clinical practice and research.
-The Evelina Children’s Hospital and the Department of Paediatrics at King’s College Hospital are together the largest paediatric service in London.
+The Evelina London Children’s Hospital and the Department of Paediatrics at King’s College Hospital are together the largest paediatric service in London providing hospital and community-based care.
 Between them they have over 300 paediatric beds and provide a flourishing clinical service in general paediatrics and paediatric accident and emergency as well as specialist regional services in neonatology, intensive care, respiratory, cardiology, neurology, nephrology, metabolic medicine, hepatology, gastroenterology, infectious diseases, haematology, endocrinology, allergy and all aspects of specialist paediatric surgery.
 Seamless clinical care from prenatal diagnosis and treatment to infancy and onto adulthood across all aspects of disease is provided.
 There is a strong focus on training with dedicated sub-specialty postgraduate training programmes in all these areas.

 The newly formed Institute of Women’s and Children’s Health co-ordinates academic activity, ensuring close linkage between King’s College London (KCL) and the NHS trusts that make up King’s Health Partners.
 The particular strengths of the Paediatric programme come from a series of unique features:

-Strong collaborative links to adult specialities that lead their fields, particularly in gastroenterology, neurosciences and imaging sciences.
+- Strong collaborative links to adult specialities that lead their fields, particularly in gastroenterology, allergy, neurosciences and imaging sciences.